4LIR3Z4/mingimingi/README.md

-﻿# 🌱 LinguaFlow: Language Learning Backbone (Alpha Edition)
+﻿# 🌱 mingimingi: Language Learning Backbone (Alpha Edition)

 **Where Code Meets Curriculum**
 *(This README?
 AI-generated.
 The irony?
 We’re embracing it.)*